17 Best Campsites on Skye for Camping & Glamping

 Not far from Sligachan Camping, you’ll find Glenbrittle Campsite and Cafe.

 It’s one of the most popular campsites in the whole of Scotland, it often wins awards, and it’s absolutely packed with charm.
-It’s remote and rural, but it serves up excellent facilities and conveniences (an unusual combo).
+It’s in a remote location, but it serves up excellent facilities and conveniences (an unusual combo).

-Highlights include 120 spaced-out pitches, a beautiful setting right on Loch Brittle Beach, and close proximity to some of the island’s lesser-known adventures (including Loch Coruisk, the Cuillins, and Elgol).
+Highlights include 120 spaced-out pitches, a beautiful setting right on Loch Brittle Beach, and close proximity to some of the island’s lesser-known adventures including Loch Coruisk, the Cuillin Mountains, and Elgol.

 It’s well-located for remote adventures, and some of the best hikes on the Isle of Skye.